ColmexBDCV/sufia-oai/README.md

 ### Production

 When deploying to production, be sure to install Monit.
-You will need to create a monitored service for Sidekiq (see `config/monit.example`) and allow the rails user to execute `monit` via sudo without a password.
+You will need to create a monitored service for Sidekiq (see `config/monit.example`) and allow the Rails user to execute `monit` via sudo without a password.
 For example:

     rails ALL=(ALL) NOPASSWD: /usr/bin/monit